hustcer/setup-nu/README.md

 Again, the nu version should be equal to or above `0.69`.

-They are not perfect yet, but they do work.
-BTW: Please tell me if you found a better way and PRs are always welcomed.
+They aren't perfect yet, but they do work.
+By the way, if you discover a better approach, feel free to let me know—PRs are always welcome!

 #### Use Nu Nightly Version

-`Nushell` is currently in active development, if you want to use the latest features it's also available by set the version to `nightly`, just as below:
+`Nushell` is actively being developed.
+If you'd like to try out the latest features, you can set the version to `nightly`, as shown below:

 ```yaml
 - uses: hustcer/setup-nu@v3